a a a

 Explanation of article 8

-The ACA sets out below the provisions regarding misleading advertising most relevant to advertising practice, and is not intended to modify or exclude legal provisions related to such advertising.
+The DAC sets out below the provisions regarding misleading advertising most relevant to advertising practice, and is not intended to modify or exclude legal provisions related to such advertising.

 8.1 When assessing whether or not an advertisement is misleading, all characteristics and conditions, the factual context, the limitations of the means of communication, and the public for which it is intended are to be taken into consideration.